Washington State University

 Office where it is reviewed for policy compliance and completeness.

 After review, the Internal Audit Office notifies the unit to prepare a final

 response.
 The unit routes the final response to the regional State Auditor's

-Office and sends copies to the Vice President for Business and Finance, Office
+Office and sends copies to the Vice President for Finance and Administration, Office

 of Internal Audit, the dean or area supervisor, and the Controller.